YanpengMei/Path_Optimization_in_Numerical_Control-Python/README.md

 Author: Yanpeng Mei

 Started on: 28.
 Jan.
-2022(will be done in a month)
+2022(will be done in 3 months)

 These programs are about my thesis "Path optimization when interpolating in Numerical Controls"